 NSD is the lead entity in the City of Fort Worth to address housing and community development needs, including being the recipient of United States Development of Housing and Urban Development (HUD) grant funding.
+In addition, NSD also received and managed rental assistance program funding from the U.S. Department of the Treasury to assist Fort Worth residents needing rental and utility assistance because of the coronavirus pandemic through the Fort Worth Emergency Rental Assistance Program (FWERAP).

 Current NSD staff is sufficient to manage the PRO Housing Grant Program funds awarded.
+Funds for the FWERAP have been fully expended allowing additional time for staff to begin managing and implementing the PRO Housing grant program.
 NSD will reevaluate staffing needs annually to determine when additional hires are needed, or if any other changes are needed in order to effectively manage the program.